KhronosGroup/SYCL_Reference/source/iface/sub_group.rst

    class sub_group;

-The ``sub_group`` class encapsulates all functionality required to represent a particular sub-group within a parallel execution.
+The ``sycl::sub_group`` class encapsulates all functionality required to represent a particular sub-group within a parallel execution.
 It is not user-constructible.

 .. warning::